shaun-yb/personal_website/src/pages/pages/2015-05-01---about/index.md

 Due to the COVID-19 pandemic causing me to flee NYC, I have decided to become a 100% remote developer and embrace a digital nomad lifestyle - one where I can combine my love of traveling and my passion of programming together.

 I enjoy mentoring ambitious, motivated developers and I am always open to networking with individuals both in and out of the technology industry.
-So if you ever wanna chat, feel free to hit me up!
+So if you ever wanna chat about programming, traveling, music, or whatever else, feel free to hit me up!